Legendary TV host Jerry Springer dies aged 79

 Springer proudly embraced the show’s trashiness, calling it “the worst TV show of all time” at the start of each episode.
 He would end each episode by sharing his “final thought”.

 Security guards were on hand to stop fights that would often break out.
-The show became so popular that Springer featured in Austin Powers: The Spy Who Shagged Me (1919) for a scene in which Dr Evil (Mike Myers) and his son Scott (Seth Green) are guests on the series.
+The show became so popular that Springer featured in Austin Powers: The Spy Who Shagged Me (1919) for a scene in which Dr Evil (Mike Myers), Frau Farbissina (Mindy Sterling) and their son Scott (Seth Green) are guests on the series.

+Speaking about Springer willingness to lampoon his own show in the comedy sequel, dierctor Jay Roach told The Independent in 2019: “I wondered if Jerry would go for it because we’re clearly making fun of his circus act.
+He not only went for it, but he was fully enthusiastic and completely convincing when he started punching Mike [Myers].”

-His follow-up show, the courtroom show Judge Jerry, ran for three seasons, and gave the host the chance to deploy his law school education.
+The host’s follow-up show, the courtroom show Judge Jerry, ran for three seasons, and gave the host the chance to deploy his law school education.

 Springer appeared on UK TV severals times throughout his career.
 In 1999, he co-hosted several episodes of This Morning alongside Judy Finnigan, as well as The One Show from 2016 to 2018.